Boeing grant to support area veterans through Skills to Lead program at CCU

-“The Boeing Skills to Lead – Veterans Career Transition Program will help veterans achieve better job placement and career development by helping them understand how to transfer their military skills to the civilian workforce,” said Gregory Nance, director of veterans services at CCU.
+“The Boeing Skills to Lead – Veterans Career Transition program will help veterans achieve better job placement and career development by helping them understand how to transfer their military skills to the civilian workforce,” said Gregory Nance, director of veterans services at CCU.

 Participants will be recruited through CCU’s Office of Veterans Services.
 Retired military enrolled at CCU are also eligible as well as spouses of active military members and veterans.
-Other organizations that will partner with CCU in recruiting for the Boeing Skills to Lead program include the CCU Veterans Alumni Association, the Horry-Georgetown Technical College Veterans Resource Center, the Myrtle Beach Veterans Affairs Outpatient Clinic, the S.C.
+Other organizations that will partner with CCU in recruiting for the Boeing Skills to Lead program include the CCU Veterans Alumni Association, the Horry-Georgetown Technical College Veterans Resource Center, the Myrtle Beach Veterans Affairs Outpatient Clinic, S.C.
 Department of Employment and Workforce Development, Horry County Veterans Affairs Office, and American Legion Post 196 in Myrtle Beach.

-Participants who successfully complete the Boeing Skills to Lead – Veterans Career Transition Program will be awarded a TEAL Belt in Leadership from the CCU’s Executive Development Program.
+Participants who successfully complete the Boeing Skills to Lead – Veterans Career Transition program will be awarded a TEAL Belt in Leadership from the CCU’s Executive Development program.
 Program graduates will have access to additional services through the University’s Career Services Center.

 CCU has been designated a Military-Friendly University since 2011 by G.I.
 Jobs Magazine.
 The designation recognizes the University’s long record of support for military personnel and veterans.
-CCU also was recently designated a Purple Heart University by the Military Order of the Purple Heart, and selected as a Top Military Friendly Online College from SR Education Group.
+CCU also was recently designated a Purple Heart University by the Military Order of the Purple Heart and selected as a Top Military Friendly Online College from SR Education Group.
 CCU’s Office of Veterans Services was created on Jan.
 1, 2015, to better serve the growing veteran and veteran family member population on campus.

 Since 2010, Boeing has invested more than $37 million in nonprofit organizations across South Carolina.
-As a company that leads through innovation, it strives to inspire action and create opportunity to help people build better lives and communities every day.
+As a company that leads through innovation, it strives to inspire action and create an opportunity to help people build better lives and communities every day.
 Through strategic investments, Boeing partners with organizations that are committed to and understand how to make an impact and improve the quality of life for families across the state.